 Smaller trees can usually be pruned from the ground, while larger ones require a ladder or climbing.
 An orchard ladder is a specially made tool that makes pruning larger trees, especially on uneven ground, much easier.
 If you just have a couple of trees, or if your orchard is on flat ground, you can use a step ladder.
 On the other hand, if you’re dealing with uneven ground, an orchard ladder is well worth the investment.
 They make harvesting from tall trees easier, too.
 Harvesting fruit without any kind of ladder may involve climbing, if you have standard (full-size), mature trees.

 How to Prune a Fruit Tree – Basic Steps

 These steps apply to any medium to large tree.

 1. Take a step back and observe your tree.

 Notice any dead or diseased branches.
 Look at the overall shape.
 Pay attention to the base to see if any suckers are shooting straight up from the rootstock, near the ground.
 Follow the branches and notice any water sprouts shooting straight up from along their length.

 Get a picture in your mind’s eye of how you want the tree to look when you are done pruning: No dead or diseased limbs, free of suckers and water sprouts, balanced structure, no branches touching each other, plenty of light and airflow throughout.

-How to prune a fruit tree is kind of like how you would create a living sculpture.
+Pruning a fruit tree is kind of like creating a living sculpture.
 Keep in mind that you should never remove more than 25% of the crown in any given year.
 If you have inherited a wildly overgrown old tree, it may take several years of pruning to get it into the shape that you want.